OpenClaw Use-Case Catalog¶

 Where it fits in the stack¶

-Pattern / selection guide.
-It helps decide when OpenClaw should be the agent runtime versus when a simpler script, n8n flow, or dedicated tool would be a better choice.
+This catalog sits at the Pattern & Selection Layer of the agentic ecosystem.
+It helps users decide when OpenClaw is the appropriate runtime versus using a simpler script, an n8n flow, or a dedicated tool like OpenHands.

 Categorized use cases¶